Skip to main content

 Oklahoma Private Activity Bond Allocation Act

-At 8:00am on September 2 of each calendar year, the remaining unallocated Volume Cap from all pools is combined to form the Consolidated Pool.
-Allocations from this pool can be made to any type of Private Activity Bond pursuant to a priority system provided for in the Act.
-The Consolidated Pool terminates at 9:00 a.m. on December 20th of each calendar year.
+On September 2nd of each calendar year, the unallocated volume cap from all pools is combined to form the Consolidated Pool.
+Allocations from this pool can be made for any type of private activity bond pursuant to a priority system provided for in the Act.
+The Consolidated Pool terminates on December 20th of each calendar year and remaining volume cap is transferred to the Carryforward Pool.
+Allocations from any the Carryforward Pool can be made through the next to last business day of the year.
+Those issuers receiving carryforward allocations have three years in which to use the allocation.

 Yearly PA Bond Apportionments